-10.3.1.1 The upperice waterline (UIWL) shall be the envelope of the highest points of the waterlines at which the ship is intended to operate in ice.
+10.3.1.1 The upper ice waterline (UIWL) is the envelope of the highest points of the waterlines at which the ship is intended to operate in ice.
 The line may be a broken line.

-The lower ice waterline (LIWL) shall be the envelope of the lowest points of the waterlines at which the ship is intended to operate in ice.
+The lower ice waterline (LIWL) is the envelope of the lowest points of the waterlines at which the ship is intended to operate in ice.
 The line may be a broken line.